clara-ness/DSFBA_Project/README.md

 <!-- CONTACT -->
 ## Contact

-If you have any question feel free to contact us in wrtting an issue in this repository.
+If you have any question feel free to contact us in writing an issue in this repository.

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements
-*  Professor Thibault Vatter, Assistant Emma Maury, Assistant Luca Giacobi, Assistant Daniel Szenesfor their knowledge shared with us.
+*  Professor Thibault Vatter, Assistant Emma Maury, Assistant Luca Giacobi, Assistant Daniel Szenes for their knowledge shared with us.
 *  The team: Alesya Alpbaz, Clara Nessi and Fabien Calderini